-We are a family-friendly parish which encourages families with lots of little voices and tiny bundles of energy to attend Mass.
-The first Sunday of the month is “Young Family Sunday.”
+The first Sunday of the month is generally “Young Family Sunday.”
 We offer special tables for hospitality, finger-friendly treats, and the chance to connect with other young families.
-Our ‘little kid’ play area in Kohler Hall is open for wee visitors every Sunday after Mass from September – May until the current restrictions.
+Our ‘little kid’ play area in Kohler Hall was open for wee visitors every Sunday after Mass from September – May until the current restrictions.
 When we re-open fully, Young Family Sundays and Kohler Hall hospitality will return.

 Baptism is the first of three sacraments of Initiation.
 A sacrament is “an outward sign instituted by Christ to give grace.”
 The grace a child receives will remain present throughout his/her entire life and will be enriched by living out a life in Christ.